 Experience a variety of scuba diving like no other place in the Caribbean!

-The variety of dive sites in the Exuma Cays is truly unique and offer opportunities not available elsewhere and they can only be reached on a scuba diving liveaboard.
-Each week we offer a great variety of diving including thrilling shark feeding dives, walls that begin as shallow as 40′ and slope over the edge where large pelagics are frequently seen, exhilarating high speed drift dives through the cuts of the cays including the unique Washing Machine where divers are tumbled around, night dives, blue holes which are banked by patch reefs with huge schools of fish as well as other wonderful sites.
-Scuba divers can enjoy up to 19 dives per week and will leave with a log book full of new memories and wonderful sightings.
-Many of our dive sites are in the Exumas Land & Sea Park which is protected so the marine life is both large and plentiful including many large grouper and sharks.
-This is truly the best of the Bahamas- diving the Exuma Cays with Blackbeard’s Cruises!
+The variety of dive sites in the Northern Exuma Cays is truly unique and offers opportunities not available elsewhere and they can only be reached on a scuba diving liveaboard.
+Each week we offer a great variety of diving including thrilling shark feeding dives, walls that begin as shallow as 40” and slope over the edge where large pelagics are frequently seen, exhilarating high speed drift dives through the cuts of the cays, blue holes which are banked by patch reefs with huge schools of fish as well as other wonderful sites.
+Scuba divers can enjoy up to 26 dives per week and will leave with a log book full of new memories and wonderful sightings.
+Many of our dive sites are in the Exumas Land & Sea Park which is protected so the marine life is both large and plentiful.
+This is truly the best of the Bahamas- diving the Exuma Cays with Aqua Cat Cruises!

 Lost Blue Hole – The rim of this large blue hole lies in 40′ of water surrounded by coral heads, sting rays and many schools of fish.
 There is a lobster filled crevice at 80′.
 In the sand surrounding the hole, divers will find many small fish such as banded jawfish, Seminole gobies and tobacco fish.
 There are usually 1 or 2 nurse sharks here and during the late spring/early summer a large school of blacknose sharks inhabits the bottom of the 200′ hole.
 This site is normally visited on the way to or from the Exumas.
 This is the location of the Caribbean’s first lionfish sighting.
 Photo is the courtesy of Eduardo Arribada.